It’s not easy speaking about animals in Korean, is it? Especially when “your pet or a visit to the zoo” pops up in the conversation.

 And here’s the secret to spotting a gumiho.

-This shape-shifting fox spirit lives in the forest, has nine tails, and can turn into a beautiful woman who seduces men and feasts on their hearts and liver.
+This shape-shifting fox spirit lives in the forest, has nine tails, and can turn into a beautiful woman who seduces men and feasts on their hearts and livers.

 No wonder they’re so well-known in Korean culture and folklore!